davidfrantz/force/docs/source/components/higher-level/ml/index.rst

 .. image:: ml-workflow.jpg

 **Figure** Processing workflow of the Machine Learning submodule.
+In this case, different fractional cover types are the response variables.

 How does it work?
 Add some description.
 Modelsets, models, aggregation etc.